gjoelbye/PatternLocal/README.md

-# PatternLocal: Unified Pattern-based Explanations
+# PatternLocal

-PatternLocal is a comprehensive Python package for generating local explanations using pattern-based methods.
-It provides a clean, modular interface that unifies various pattern computation approaches with different data preprocessing techniques for **both tabular and image data**.
+PatternLocal is a comprehensive Python package for generating local explanations using PatternLocal method.
+It provides a clean, modular interface with different data preprocessing techniques for **both tabular and image data**.

 ## Features